Language of Instruction:

 - Engage in Biblical Studies in the heart of Jerusalem.

 The program consists of required and elective courses taken over two academic years (four semesters in total).
+Each academic year runs from October – June.
 Biblical Hebrew and Akkadian study are required.
 Modern Hebrew study is optional and requires payment of an additional fee.
 Students may study additional languages if desired, but these courses will not count for credit towards their degree.

-Information about the M.A. in the Bible and the Ancient Near East starts on page 13 of the above catalog.
+Information about the M.A. in the Bible & the Ancient Near East starts on page 12 of the above catalog.
 Please note that the M.A. program is subject to change.
-The information provided in the catalog will help you get a sense of the structure of the program and kinds of courses we offer, but changes are made from year to year.
+The information provided in the catalog will help you get a sense of the structure of the program and kinds of courses offered, but changes are made from year to year.

 Knowledge of Biblical Hebrew is necessary for biblical scholarship.
 You will be required to complete the advanced level of Biblical Hebrew by the end of the program.

 Applicants to the M.A. program are required to take a Biblical Hebrew placement exam and should aim to place into the intermediate or advanced levels, as beginner’s Biblical Hebrew is not offered within the framework of the program.
-Students who do not have prior knowledge of Biblical Hebrew may enroll in the intensive elementary-level Biblical Hebrew summer course prior to the first year of their program.
+Students with little or no prior knowledge of Biblical Hebrew must enroll in the Elementary Biblical Hebrew summer course prior to the start of their M.A. program.
 Students who successfully complete the summer course will continue on to the intermediate level course in the first year of the M.A. program.

-Both the intermediate and advanced-level Biblical Hebrew courses are year-long (autumn and spring semesters).
+Both the intermediate and advanced Biblical Hebrew courses are year-long (autumn and spring semesters).

 Akkadian was the lingua franca of the Ancient Near East and is required for the study of the Bible in its cultural and literary environment.
 You will study Akkadian for two academic years (4 semesters).
 You will start at the beginner’s level during the first year of the M.A. program (6 weekly hours per semester) and complete the advanced level during the second year of the program (2 weekly hours per semester).
 The advanced Akkadian course consists of the study and analysis of selected Akkadian inscriptions and texts.

-The study of Modern Hebrew is an optional but highly recommended component of the program.
+The study of Modern Hebrew is an optional but recommended component of the program.
 Modern Hebrew courses are offered from the beginner’s (Alef) through the advanced (Vav) levels during the autumn and spring semesters.
-Students who attain level Dalet or higher will be able to select from among the graduate courses taught in Hebrew at the Faculty of Humanities.
-Modern Hebrew language courses are 10 hours per week.
-Each level can be completed in one semester, with the exception of level Alef, which may take two sessions to complete.
+Students who attain level Dalet or higher will be able to enroll in graduate courses taught in Hebrew at the Faculty of the Humanities.
+Modern Hebrew language courses are about 10 hours per week (depending on your Modern Hebrew level).
 If you have little or no knowledge of Modern Hebrew and you want to get a head start, you can enroll in the Summer Ulpan (Hebrew language training) prior to the start of the M.A. program.
+More information about Modern Hebrew studies can be found here.

-Enrollment in Modern Hebrew courses (both the Summer Ulpan and autumn/spring semester courses) is not included in the M.A. tuition and involves payment of an extra fee.
+Note: Enrollment in Modern Hebrew courses (both the Summer Ulpan and autumn/spring semester courses) is not included in the M.A. tuition and involves payment of an extra fee.
+In addition, Modern Hebrew courses do not count towards your degree credit requirements.

 At least two of the papers you submit for your courses will be counted as seminar papers.
 Seminar papers are required in order to graduate but do not count towards the program’s credit requirements.